Solve the mystery of rare and ultra-rare genetic diseases

 The committee will evaluate all the information brought forward and will get back to you with a decision on your submission.
 If selected, the Hub will try to make a connection for you locally and provide some seed funds (as required by the project).
 If no expertise is available locally, we may be able to recommend an outside connection.

-We will be able to review about three cases at each meeting.
-If we receive more than three submissions (first come, first served or by clinical priority), the remaining cases will be reviewed the following month.
+We will be able to review about two cases at each meeting.
+If we receive more than two submissions (first come, first served or by clinical priority), the remaining cases will be reviewed the following month.

 |Upcoming submission deadlines (4 p.m.)||Upcoming TGH advisory committee meeting dates (all meetings are from 4:30-6 p.m. and will be held virtually)|